Rule 7. MANAGEMENT: BOARD OF REPRESENTATIVES

 Section C. Honorary Officers.
 The Business Meeting, on recommendation of the Board, may elect an Honorary President and one or more Honorary Vice Presidents to hold office for up to life.

 Section D. Surveys of IPA Membership.
 The Board may from time to time communicate information or gauge IPA Member preferences on important or potentially divisive issues by surveying the IPA Members by Survey Method.
 The mechanisms, methods, and goals for surveys shall be developed by the Board in light of pertinent financial, technological, staff, and time considerations.

 Section E. Corporate Officers.
 The Board from time to time may designate one or more IPA employees, consultants or agents as Corporate Officers who shall serve at the pleasure of the Board.
 Corporate Officers are not Board members and have no governance authority, but may exercise ministerial authority in managing the IPA’s affairs, pursuant to these Rules, the Procedural Code, and pertinent resolutions, budgets, directives, rules and restrictions of the Board.
 In the Board’s discretion, these Corporate officers may (but need not) include:

-(1) a Director General, who may serve as the IPA’s chief administrator or chief operating officer, and whose supervision shall be by the President or the President’s designee(s); and/or
+(1) an Executive Director, who may serve as the IPA’s chief administrator or chief operating officer, and whose supervision shall be by the President or the President’s designee(s); and/or

-(2) a Corporate Secretary and one or more Assistant Corporate Secretaries, who may execute corporate instruments and resolutions and maintain corporate records under the Secretary General’s supervision.
+(2) a Corporate Secretary and one or more Assistant Corporate Secretaries, who may execute corporate instruments and resolutions and maintain corporate records under the Vice President ’s supervision.